wavemotion-dave/StellaDS/README.md

 * DPC+ and CDFJ/CDFJ+ games can't be emulated - that requires a coprocessor running at 70MHz (more   than the speed of an original DS!).
 * Pitfall II DPC support is incomplete and the background music will not play correctly (game is otherwise fine to play).
 * Cherity music fetchers are incomplete and the background music will not play correctly (game is otherwise fine to play).
+* The original DS-Lite and DS-Phat are running at half the speed (67MHz vs 134MHz) of the DSi/DSi-XL and as such you will find that only a subset of games run at full speed...
+Fortunately many of the best games will runfine - Space Invaders, Missile Command, Asteroids, Yars Revenge, Adventure, Phoenix, Chopper Command, Megamania, Pitfall!, Cosmic Ark, Demon Attack and lots more will be at your fingertips.

 Installation:
 -----------------------